 MedWise, University of Alberta, Faculty of Pharmacy and Pharmaceutical Sciences

 The MedWise program focuses on empowering seniors about how to start a conversation with their pharmacists about their medications, potential benefits and harms, as well as non-drug alternatives to medications.
-Through MedWise, seniors are matches with pharmacy students, who help seniors boost their self-confidence and knowledge about medications through role-playing, group problem solving and sharing ideas/experiences.
+Through MedWise, seniors learn from other seniors and pharmacy experts, who help seniors boost their self-confidence and knowledge about medications through role-playing, group problem solving and sharing ideas/experiences.

 University of British Columbia (UBC) Pharmacists Clinic

 The Pharmacists Clinic at the University of British Columbia is where patients receive one on one time with an expert pharmacist to address their medication questions, demystify complex drug treatments and optimize their drug therapy outcomes.
 Most patients at the clinic take multiple drugs and want information and advice on what to continue, what to reduce or omit, and how to do this safely.
 Family physicians and specialists also refer patients when they are faced with a long medication list and need pharmacist input on services such as de-prescribing.

 Pharmacist services are publicly funded and provided at no charge to patients either in-person (at the UBC Vancouver campus), in selected Lower Mainland medical offices, by telephone or by secure videoconference.
 The clinic primarily serves British Columbia, and some residents of other provinces/territories.

 Care is focused on achieving the patient’s goals in collaboration with other members of the care team, including the patient’s local community pharmacist.

 See the UBC Pharmacists Clinic website for more information or to request an appointment.